ajitagupta/100dollarstartup/README.md

 There's no harm in planning but getting started could take you forever.
 Instead, start immediately.
 Here's a plan of action:
 * Care about the problem you are about to solve
 * Make sure the market is big enough
-* Focus on selling to people who know rather than persuading them that they have a problem
+* Focus on selling to people who know (invitation) rather than persuading them that they have a problem (pitch)c
 * Focus on reducing pain or fulfilling a deep desire
 * Develop a significant (not simply *different*) solution
 * Ask your potential target market for their opinion
 * Test on a subgroup in exchange for feedback

 Keep initial costs down.
 Get your first sale as soon as possible.
 Ascertain that there is a demand for your offering before creating it.
 Respond to initial results, e.g. through automation.
 To avoid overcomplication describe your business in a 140-character mission statement.

+## Lesson 7: Create a Compelling Offer
+The difference between an ordinary offer and a great one is urgency.
+Make your customers act *now*!
+Provide them with the following:
+* A FAQ (proactive response to generic and specific objections a customer might have)
+* satisfaction guarantee
+* overdelivering